Top Pick: Natural BalanceCHECK LATEST PRICE →

 At the same time, there are a number of nationally-recognized brands that are also creating high-quality dog food formulas.
 Some of the best brands to look for include Purina, Iams, Milkbone, Merrick, Hill’s, Pedigree, and Blue Buffalo.
 What makes these companies superior to some of the less established brands on the market is that they all place equal amounts of importance on maintaining the quality, safety, and nutrition of their products.

 When you think about dog food, what immediately comes to mind?
 If you’re like us, you’ll probably picture hard, crunchy pellet-shaped bits that are usually brown in color.
 Sometimes referred to as kibble, the reason dry dog food has been popular for so long is that it’s easy to store, it’s cheaper than more gourmet alternatives, it can be purchased in bulk, and it does not spoil easily.
+Moreover, some dogs like it so much that they bark like crazy when meal time rolls around.

 From a storage standpoint, kibble can be stored in large plastic bins in a room temperature environment.
 You don’t have to worry about these products spoiling if you leave it for too long.
 You also don’t have to worry about clearing out fridge or freezer space for dry dog food — just find a room-temperature, moisture-free area in your home’s entryway or garage and you’ve got all you need to keep kibble fresh for your pup.